"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Results Lessons Learned

 As part of our post-meeting questionnaire, we obtained feedback on 19 Likert-scaled question items, shown in \autoref{table:questions}.
 In the following, we present the results of our quantitative data analysis of the users' ratings on those items.

 Starting from meeting M2, we asked the attendees about their overall meeting experiences on a 7-point Likert scale (poor $1$ to $7$ great).
 Figure~\ref{fig:total_meeting_exp} shows a barplot with the results of the total meeting experience.
 With a one-way ANOVA, we found a significant effect of the meeting modality on the total meeting experience ($F(3,178){=}11.041, p{<}0.01, \eta_{p}^{2}{=}0.157$).
-Bonferroni corrected post-hoc tests confirmed that the total meeting experience in the video call meetings was significantly higher than in the VR meetings for both VR options, VR via desktop PC ($t(30.454){=}{-4.876}, p{<}0.01, d{=}{-1.429}$) and VR using an HMD $t(137.635){=}{-5.340}, p{<}0.01, d{=}{-0.821}$).
+Bonferroni-corrected post-hoc tests confirmed that the total meeting experience in the video call meetings was significantly higher than in the VR meetings for both VR options, VR via desktop PC ($t(30.454){=}{-4.876}, p{<}0.01, d{=}{-1.429}$) and VR using an HMD $t(137.635){=}{-5.340}, p{<}0.01, d{=}{-0.821}$).
 For Gather Town, we also observed an improved meeting experience for PC VR ($t(35.009){=}{-3.509}, p{<}0.01, d{=}{-1.062}$), and HMD VR ($t(45.499){=}{-3.124}, p{=}0.019, d{=}{-0.537}$), and no difference for the video call platforms ($t(35.186){=}{-1.461}, p{=}0.917, d{=}{-0.372}$).
-These results clearly indicate the benefits of video calls and the hybrid platform Gather Town in contrast to the VR conditions.
+These results indicate an advantage of video calls and the hybrid platform Gather Town compared to the VR conditions.
 Nevertheless, we did not observe any difference between the VR options $t(35.156){=}{-1.321}, p{=}1.00, d{=}{-0.290}$) and, therefore, we did not differentiate between these two VR variants in the following quantitative analysis.

 Since the attendees had a very diverse pre-experience with VR technology, we investigated whether the pre-experience, as assessed in meeting M1, correlates with the meeting experience in the first VR meeting M2.
 Using a Spearman rank correlation, we found that the two variables were moderately correlated (Spearman's $r(13){=}0.514$, $p{=}0.072$).